stevzncui/MiniPupper/README.md

 Red or no light → the robot stops

 It publishes velocity commands on the ROS 2 topic /cmd_vel.
-You can run it headless over SSH, or enable a preview window to see the camera feed.

 2. Black Line Follower (black_line_follower.py)